-15 Cartier, B. New Fannie and Freddie rules make investment properties harder to purchase.
+&lt;sup>16 Cartier, B. New Fannie and Freddie rules make investment properties harder to purchase.
 Stessa.
-2021. and Klienman, J. Fannie Mae tightens standards on investment properties.
-Housing Wire.
-March 10, 2021.
+2021.

-Homeowners associations and condominiums are deed-restricted communities with the community association board, elected by neighbors, managing the operations of the community association, to preserve property values and maintain covenant, codes, and restrictions.
+Homeowners associations and condominiums are deed-restricted communities with the community association board, elected by neighbors, managing the operations of the community association to preserve property values and maintain covenant, codes, and restrictions.
 The governing documents are structured to require the homeowners to vote on changes to the covenants, codes, and restrictions and the process uses a democratic system whereby the majority vote prevails.
-This community-oriented self-governance is the key to creating communities by the residents for the residents.
+This community-oriented self-governance is the key to creating communities by residents for the residents.

-It should be noted that many states have adopted language from the Uniform Condominium Act (UCA) and the Uniform Common Interest Ownership Act (UCIOA).
-These uniform acts are well-balanced non-partisan legislation that has been widely vetted through attorneys, legislators, and government officials around the country with expertise and interests in housing.
+It should be noted many states adopted language from the Uniform Condominium Act and the Uniform Common Interest Ownership Act.
+These uniform acts are well-balanced non-partisan legislation widely vetted through attorneys, legislators, and government officials around the country with expertise and interests in housing.

-AMENDING COMMUNITY ASSOCIATION COVENANTS: A community association - homeowners association or condominium - can only enforce covenants that are created by virtue of a properly recorded declaration of restrictive covenants ("declaration").
-If the declaration does not permit amendments to the covenants, then as a general rule, an HOA or condo could not modify the covenants to impose a new covenant or amend an existing covenant-either to make it more or less restrictive-unless that covenant was approved by 100% of the affected homeowners.
+AMENDING COMMUNITY ASSOCIATION COVENANTS: A community association-homeowners association or condominium-can only enforce covenants created by virtue of a properly recorded declaration of restrictive covenants ("declaration").
+If the declaration does not permit amendments to the covenants, then as a rule an HOA or condo could not modify the covenants to impose a new covenant or amend an existing covenant-either to make it restrictive-unless that covenant was approved by 100% of affected homeowners.
 However, nearly all declarations that govern modern common interest communities contain an amendment provision.
-An amendment provision permits the modification or amendment of any of the existing covenants in the declaration, as long as the modification or amendment is approved by the required percentage of the homeowners within the community.
-Some declarations require that modifications be approved by a majority of the homeowners, while other declarations may require supermajority approval.
+An amendment provision permits the modification or amendment of any of the existing covenants in the declaration, if the modification or amendment is approved by the required percentage of the homeowners within the community.
+Some declarations require modifications to be approved by most of the homeowners, while other declarations may require supermajority approval.